hasanissa25/Elevator-System/README.md

 ## Iteration 2

+For this iteration, you are to coordinate the movement of cars such that each car carries roughly the same number of passengers as all of the others and so that the waiting time for passengers at floors is minimized.
+Hint: if a passenger wants to go down and there is an elevator above the passenger, then that elevator should service the passenger rather than having a second elevator go up instead.
+The state machines for each car should execute independently of each other, but they will all have to share their position with the scheduler.
+The scheduler will choose which elevator will be used to service a given request.

 ### Hasan
 - Integration testing: put the system together and test all scenarios
 - black box testing